ervachon/Developing_Data_Products/index.Rmd

 ## Aim of the project
 <br>
-The aim of [this project](https://ervachon.shinyapps.io/Developing_Data_Products)   is to use the [portugues data students](http://www3.dsi.uminho.pt/pcortez/student.pdf) to predict student performance in secondary education (high school).
+The aim of [this project](https://ervachon.shinyapps.io/Developing_Data_Products) is to use the [data students](http://www3.dsi.uminho.pt/pcortez/student.pdf) to predict student performance in secondary education (high school).
 <br>
-We developpe a [Shiny application](https://ervachon.shinyapps.io/Developing_Data_Products) to help the data mining : select features and predict the grade.
+We developed a [Shiny application](https://ervachon.shinyapps.io/Developing_Data_Products) to help the data mining : select features and predict the grade.
 <br>
-We also purpose tools to modify the color of the data histograms.
+We also purpose tools to modify the color of histograms.
 <br>

 --- .class #id